rnajena/anchorna/README.md

 anchorna load anchors2.gff

 # Run anchorna on subsequences and combine results into a single anchor file
-# We are not satisfied with the long region (>1000 aa) without any anchors,
+# We are not satisfied with the long region (~ 2000 nt) without any anchors,
 # find two anchors immediately before and after this "empty" region,
 # replace the "??" signs with the anchor numbers
 anchorna view anchors2.gff